Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions

 so that $R$ is a nonsingular M-matrix.
 Let $\alpha=133$ and $p'=[0,0,1].$

-\begin{lemma} For any quadratic function $L$ given by $L(y)=y'Qy$ for some real $K \times K$ positive semidefinite matrix $Q$ and all $y \in \mathbb{R}^K,$ there exists some $\beta \in \mathbb{R}$ and $v \in \mathbb{R}^K$ such that $GL(tv) \ge 0$ for any $t \in \mathbb{R}$ in the above example. \end{lemma}
+\begin{lemma} For any quadratic function $L$ given by $L(y)=y'Qy$ for some real $K \times K$ positive semidefinite matrix $Q$ and all $y \in \mathbb{R}^K,$ there exists some $\beta\in\mathbb{R}$ and $v \in \mathbb{R}^K$ such that $GL(tv) \ge0$ for any $t \in\mathbb{R}$ in the above example. \end{lemma}

-\begin{proof} In view of Lemma~\ref{lem:weakbad}, it suffices to prove that there is no strong CQLF for the pair $(-R, -R(I-pe')-\alpha pe')$ for $\alpha>0.$ Equivalently, it suffices to show that the matrix product $R (R(I-pe')+\alpha pe')$ has real negative eigenvalues by Theorem~1 in \cite{King06}.
+\begin{pf} In view of Lemma~\ref{lemweakbad}, it suffices to prove that there is no strong CQLF for the pair $(-R, -R(I-pe')-\alpha pe')$ for $\alpha>0.$ Equivalently, it suffices to show that the matrix product $R (R(I-pe')+\alpha pe')$ has real negative eigenvalues by Theorem~1 in \citet{King06}.
 One readily checks that $R (R(I-pe')+\alpha pe')$ has three different eigenvalues: $-7$, $5-\sqrt{82}$ and $5+\sqrt{82}$.
 Thus, it has two real negative eigenvalues and we deduce that $(-R, -R(I-pe')-\alpha pe')$ has no strong CQLF in this example.
-Application of Lemma~\ref{lem:weakbad} completes the proof of the lemma. \end{proof}
+Application of Lemma~\ref{lemweakbad} completes the proof of the lemma. \end{pf} \end{appendix}